 Orangutans are large apes and live in family groups.
-They stand quite tall and an adult is twice the length of many types of height of gibbon.
-Orangutans are colossal strong creatures.
-Their lowell ong arms give them the benefit of massively increased leverage as well as he improving lping them climb trees.
-Orangutans ^{our} is herbivores and will eat the fruit am leaf leaves leafs that they find in the forest. leives , branches and While many people today thought think that the name 'or thinks ang-utan' comes from their orange coloured hair, in fact in the Malay y language 'orang'

-means 'person' and the translation of 'utan' is 'forest'.
+They stand quite tall and an adult is twice the length height height Orangutans are enormously colossal strong creatures.
+Their long arms give well massive them the benefit of massively increased improving leverage as well as helping them climb trees.
+Orangutans $is are is and will eat the fruit, branches and leaf leaves that they find in the forest. leives$ While many people today think think thinks that the name 'orang-utan' comes from their orange coloured hair, in fact in the Malay language 'orang' means translacion means 'person' and the translation of 'utan' is 'forest'.
 Orangutans meant translation translation are the people of the forest.